F5Networks/f5-telemetry-streaming/docs/avr.rst

 The prerequisites for using TS with AVR include:

 - The AVR module must be provisioned
-- You must have an Event Listener, including an an existing Log Publisher (see :ref:`eventlistener-ref` for instructions)
+- You must have an Event Listener, including an existing Log Publisher (see :ref:`eventlistener-ref` for instructions)
 - The Analytics profile for HTTP or TCP should be configured and assigned to the virtual server

 .. _avr-note: